PythonRam9/xyz-ipGrabber/README.md

 - [ ] Create a working prototype
 - [ ] Add login and link stats for the creator of a link
+- [ ] Provide info about user's IP